Shiftspace

 What it does

-Grove — a dashboard of all your git worktrees as cards.
-Each card shows the branch, file count, lines changed, check results (lint, typecheck, test, etc.), and code smell counts.
+Grove is a dashboard of all your git worktrees as cards.
+Each card shows the branch, file count, lines changed, check results (lint, typecheck, test, and so on), and code smell counts.
 One glance tells you which worktree needs your attention.

-Inspection — click a card to drill in.
+Inspection is what you get when you click a card.
 A file list and tree view of every change in that branch.
 Pick a diff mode (working changes, vs main, vs any ref) and browse files with inline insight badges.

 Key features

-Worktree management — Rename worktrees, swap branches, switch your primary worktree.
-Access everything from the sidebar or the full-screen panel.
+Worktree management.
+Rename worktrees, swap branches, switch your primary worktree.
+Everything's reachable from the sidebar or the full-screen panel.

 {